Bernard F. Sliger: Fundraising

 Perhaps Dr. Sliger's only weakness in his job as president was his dislike for selling or soliciting funds.
 He admitted it and told a story about picking berries when he was a child, but paying another kid to sell them.

 In 1986, Chancellor Charlie Reed of the Florida Board of Regents publicly criticized Bernie for his lackluster fund-raising.
 Sliger responded the following year with $13 million, compared to just over $8 million in 1986.
 Sliger eventually secured funding for 27 endowed professorships (called Eminent Scholar chairs), each requiring a $600,000 donation.
 FSU's first major campaign for capital gifts was initiated by Sliger.

-Post retirement
+Post-retirement

 Following his retirement as president, Sliger remained at FSU to help establish the Gus A. Stavros Center for the Advancement of Free Enterprise and Economic Education and serve as its first director.
 The Center teaches instructors how to teach economics.
 He also returned to teaching as an economics professor.
 Three years later, Dale Lick, who succeeded Sliger as president, resigned in September 1993 and Dr. Sliger was asked to return as interim president until a new search could be conducted.
 Sandy D'Alemberte was inducted as the 12th President in January 1994.
 Former president Sliger remained a presence at FSU ceremonies and athletic contests.

-Qualities

-Sliger was a friend of faculty and students.
-Both called him "Bernie", which says a lot about the man.
-He was an effective leader as well as a universally popular person while steering FSU through unprecedented growth and achievement.
-Seminoles will remember him more for his easygoing nature than his forward-thinking leadership.

-His casual personality, self-deprecating wit and humility sometimes concealed his credentials as an astute economist and academician.

-His favorite attire was an untucked guayabera shirt and trousers.
-He was a roly-poly 5-foot-9, 220 pounds and was always dieting.
-He frequently walked the campus and talked to everybody.
-Students, faculty, staff, visitors.
-On his walks, he talked with staff and faculty about plans and policies, asking for opinions and complaints.
-He gave everyone a sense of contributing to the decisions he made.

-Bernie and Greta began the President's Ice Cream Social, a Spring tradition that continues to this day as an informal time with students and faculty.
-He tossed Frisbees and played volleyball.
-He loved to eat and drink beer, play Straight pool and watch sports, especially if FSU was competing.

-Sliger started the endowed/named professorships to boost morale and increase salaries for faculty.
-He was unusually popular with faculty because of his personality and openness.